Financial market 'pause party' makes Fed rate cut less likely

 The state of financial markets is “something that the Fed has to wrestle with,” Rosengren said.
 “It’s appropriate for interest rates to be paused right now.”

-Corporate bond valuations look frothy here.jpg
+Corporate bond valuations look frothy tmsnrt.rs/2VU0Yj3

 Reporting by Howard Schneider and Trevor Hunnicut; Editing by Dan Burns and Andrea Ricci